dawidw/move-it/README.md

 # Move It
-Sketch plugin that let's you move selected layers verticaly and horizontaly.
+Sketch plugin that let's you move selected layers vertically and horizontally.
-Because ther wasn't Illustrator Move feature out of the box.
+Because there wasn't Illustrator Move feature out of the box.

 ![Move it screen](./images/moveit.png)